 Tummy tuck surgery helps our Sacramento patients slim and tone their waistlines.
 However, removing excess skin and unwanted fat requires a few extensive incisions.
-Many of our tummy tuck patients are curious about what kind of scarring they can expect after the procedure.
-While the treatment results are definitely well worth a scar, the extent depends on a few different factors.
+Many of our tummy tuck patients ask what kind of tummy tuck scar should I expect after surgery?
+While the treatment results are definitely well worth a scar, the extent of scarring depends on a few different factors.

 Scars After a Tummy Tuck

-Major body changes, such as pregnancy or major weight loss, can leave a lasting effect on the body.
+Major body changes, such as pregnancy or significant weight loss, can leave a lasting effect on the body.
 Tummy tuck surgery addresses this problem by tightening loose skin, flattening a tummy bulge, and sculpting excess fat deposits.
-The procedure uses a long hip-to-hip incision placed just above the bikini line, giving the doctor access to the tissues and muscles underneath.
+The procedure uses a long hip-to-hip incision placed just above the bikini line, giving the plastic surgeon access to the tissues and muscles underneath.
 After damaged muscles have been repaired and tissues adjusted, the doctor pulls the remaining skin down tight and cuts away any excess.

 The incision made during surgery will leave a horizontal scar along your lower abdomen.
 The scar will fade during the months following surgery, but it will never completely disappear.
 The severity of your scar, however, varies from patient to patient.
 Your skin type and the surgical technique used can impact your scar’s visibility.